calebmcelroy/wav-extract/README.md

 Use case: this tool is useful for extracting X32 X-LIVE SD card recordings into individual tracks for mixing, editing, and mastering.

+I wrote a blog post about using this tool for that purpose: [Unpack X32 X-LIVE SD Card Recordings into Individual Tracks](https://dev.to/calebmcelroy/unpack-x32-x-live-sd-card-recordings-into-individual-tracks-4006)

 ## Features

 - Supports Windows, Linux, and macOS (Intel and Apple Silicon)